-Alternatively, you might be interested in getting a little more for your money; hunting down the best helmet deals to ensure you still get one of the best road bike helmets, but you don't empty your bank account in the process.
+However, here at Cyclingnews, we present another way.
+If you're interested in getting a little more for your money, then we've hunted down the best helmet deals to ensure you still get one of the best road bike helmets, but you don't empty your bank account in the process.

 Scroll down and you'll find cheap bike helmets aplenty, all of which pass the necessary safety standards, or jump to the relevant section by tapping the links below.